 Interest-only home loans feature a set amount of time where the buyer only pays interest on the loan.
-With these loans, the initial monthly payments are a fraction of a traditional mortgage payment that includes both interest and principal.
+The initial monthly payments are a fraction of a traditional mortgage payment that includes both interest and principal with these loans.
 However, the buyer is not reducing the principal while only paying interest and possibly not gaining any equity in the property.

 After a set period, the buyer typically begins to pay both the loan’s interest and principal, which increases the monthly payment.